Under the Piano

-Synopsis
+Plot summary

 The film is set in the 1940s and 1950s.
 Franny Basilio is determined to help her musically gifted autistic sister Rosetta have a life of her own.
 Their mother Regina, who gave up a promising career as an opera singer to raise her children, refuses to acknowledge Rosetta’s talent and believes she will never be capable of looking after herself.
 Franny vehemently disagrees with her mother, which has caused friction between them since she was a child.
 Eventually, Regina’s bitterness, ignorance and desire for acknowledgement of her own talent cause a rift between her and her daughters.
 Franny ultimately moves out of the house causing Rosetta to hurt herself in a desperate cry for help.
 Rosetta is hospitalized and assessed by doctors who recommend to Regina that her daughter be lobotomized for her own good.
 Franny must summon all of her courage in order to prevent her mother from allowing Rosetta to have the operation and be committed to an institution for the rest of her life.